|Nutritional Guidelines (per serving)|

 Heat a saute pan over high heat.
 When the pan is very hot, add just 1 tablespoon of the cooking oil and swirl to coat.

 Add the shrimp and arrange in one layer.
 Let cook undisturbed for 1 minute.
-Flip the shrimp and fry for an 30 seconds then immediately remove the shrimp to a plate.
+Flip the shrimp and fry for 30 seconds, then immediately remove the shrimp to a plate.
 The shrimp should be seared on the outside but still a little uncooked on the inside.

 Wipe the pan clean with a paper towel.
 Return the same saute pan to medium-high heat.
 When the pan is hot, add the remaining 1 tablespoon of cooking oil and swirl to coat.